 The benefits of Grammarly Premium

-As I mentioned above, as someone who writes regularly, I’ve found the free version of Grammarly to be very useful.
-It’s probably all I need.
+As I mentioned above, as someone who writes regularly and edits the work of others, I’ve found the free version of Grammarly to be very useful.

-However, I decided to try Grammarly Premium to see what the benefits were for myself.
+However, I decided to try Grammarly Premium to see the benefits for myself.

 Here’s is a list of the extra benefits: